ELIXIR-UK-DaSH/HCNV/index.md

 # WP3 - Exploitation of the datasets by the Galaxy Community.

-## 1.Intergrating a Copy number variant (CNV) detecting tools into Galaxy.
+## 1. Integrating Copy number variant (CNV) detecting tools into Galaxy.

 Although several CNV detection tools have been developed over the recent years [Zhao et al. (2013)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S11-S1) only a few of them were integrated into the Galaxy and only a couple of them are supported and functional